neurobionics/pyopensim/README.md

 ## License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under [Apache License 2.0](LICENSE).
 OpenSim is licensed under the Apache License 2.0.
 See the [OpenSim license](https://github.com/opensim-org/opensim-core/blob/main/LICENSE.txt) for details.

 ## Issues